citynetwork/docs/docs/howto/openstack/nova/new-server.md

 # Creating new servers

-Once you have an [account in {{brand}} Cloud](/howto/getting-started/create-account), you can create virtual machines --- henceforth simply _servers_ --- using either the
+Once you have an [account in
+{{brand}}](/howto/getting-started/create-account), you can create virtual machines --- henceforth simply _servers_ --- using either the
 {{gui}} or the OpenStack CLI.
 Let us demonstrate the creation of a new server, following both approaches.

 ## Prerequisites